COOPERTOWN MUNICIPAL COURT

 Coopertown Municipal Court is held on the first Thursday of each month at 5:00 p.m. at the address above.
-(Exception: July 2019 court will be held the second Thursday to avoid the holiday on the first Thursday.)
+(Exception: January and April 2020 court will be held the second Thursday.)

 - If you wish to contest your citation, you must appear in court at your appointed date and time.

 - If you are a minor, you must appear in court with a parent/legal guardian.

 - If you do not wish to contest your citation, you may pay your fines and court costs prior to court.
 YOU DO NOT HAVE TO APPEAR IN COURT if you choose this option.
 Click on the Pay Tickets tab in the upper righthand corner.

 - You may choose to attend traffic school in order to avoid accumulation of points on your motor vehicle record.
 You would pay court costs and for traffic school prior to court.
 YOU DO NOT HAVE TO APPEAR IN COURT if you choose this option.
 Click on the Defensive Driving School tab in the upper righthand corner for more information.

 - Cash paid in person at Coopertown Court Clerk's Office at the address above.

 - Cashier's check or money order (NO PERSONAL CHECKS ACCEPTED) made out to Town of Coopertown and delivered in person or mailed to Coopertown Court Clerk's office at the address above.